personium/ansible/3-server_unit/README.md

 \* reachability testing is done, if it shows the same

- For the developers conveniency this document introduced the procedure to construct Personium unit using Ansible.
+ For the developers convenience this document introduced the procedure to construct Personium unit using Ansible.
 Hope developers will enjoy deploying Personium unit on any of their suitable environment.
 Please try Personium and let us know your feedback or comments for further betterment of Personium.
 Your feedback and comments will be highly appreciated.

 --------------------------------------------------------------------